Turje/cardio-disease-prediction/README.md

 ## Summary

-We evaluated six classification models (logistic regression, decision trees, random forest, KNN, XGBoost, CatBoost) using a dataset of ~70,000 patients.
+We evaluated six classification models (logistic regression, decision trees, random forest, KNN, XGBoost, CatBoost) using a dataset of ~70,000 datapoints.
 Engineered clinical features and ensemble learning (stacking and soft voting) significantly improved performance.
 The best model achieved a ROC-AUC of **0.805** on the test set.

 ---